komola/node-eyefi/README.md

 ## Thanks

-The documentation was taken from https://github.com/tachang/EyeFiServer
+The documentation was taken from https://github.com/tachang/EyeFiServer and https://github.com/kristofg/rifec